-Diaz is a recipient of the Yale School of Art Dean’s Prize (2025), Alice Kimball English Travel Grant (2024), NYSCA/NYFA Artist Fellowship in Photography (2022), and Magnum Foundations US Dispatches Grant (2020).
-He has exhibited at Gladstone Gallery (New York), Blue Sky Gallery, Aperture Foundation, Bronx Art Space, among others.
-His work has been commissioned by The Nation, The New Yorker, The California Sunday, and The Atlantic and published in VICE's 2024 Photography Issue, BOOOOOOOOM, i-D, Musée, Blind, Foam, and MATTE Magazine.
-Diaz holds a BFA in Photography from Parsons School of Design and an MFA from Yale School of Art.
+Diaz holds an MFA from Yale School of Art where he was the recipient of the Dean’s Prize (2025) and the Alice Kimball English Travel Grant (2024).
+He is also recipient of the NYSCA/NYFA Artist Fellowship in Photography (2022), Magnum Foundations US Dispatches Grant (2020), and the EnFoco Photography Fellowship (2020).
+He has exhibited at Webber Gallery (Los Angeles), Gladstone Gallery (New York), Blue Sky Gallery, Aperture Foundation, Bronx Art Space, among others.
+His work has been commissioned by The New York Times, The Nation, The New Yorker, The California Sunday, and The Atlantic among others.
+He’s also been published in VICE's 2024 Photography Issue, BOOOOOOOOM, blind, i-D, Musée, Foam, and MATTE Magazine.
+Diaz currently lives and works between New York and Connecticut.

 luismdiaz.photo@gmail.com